 Some addiction treatment centers offer financial assistance programs to help qualifying clients access low-cost facilities by offering scholarships or a sliding-fee scale.
 These programs are for people with low to no incomes.
 Scholarships are typically reserved for those with no health insurance or other means to pay for care and who have a severe addiction.
 Sliding-fee scales offer services at a fraction of the cost, based on your income.

 Many people choose to pay for their services with help from their health insurance, essentially making their care in Oregon free, aside from deductibles and premiums.
 If you have health insurance, call the number on the back of your card to ask for a referral to rehab in your network.
-You can also call us at 800-405-1685 (Who Answers?) anytime to help verify your insurance and find a program you can use with your health insurance.

 Choosing the Right Level of Care